Approximation Algorithms for Size-Constrained Non-Monotone Submodular Maximization in Deterministic Linear Time: Introduction

+\textbf{Prior State-of-the-Art Deterministic Algorithms.} The fastest deterministic algorithm of prior literature is the $4 + \epsi$-approximation in $O_\epsi( n \log k )$ of \citep{Kuhnle2019}.
+On the other hand, the best approximation ratio of a deterministic algorithm is $e$ in $O(k^3n)$ time of \citep{Buchbinder2018}.
+Since the constraint $k$ is not constant (in the worst case, it can be on the order of $n$), neither of these algorithms are linear-time in the size of the ground set.
+Therefore, in this work we seek to answer the following questions: \textit{Q1: Does there exist a deterministic, linear-time algorithm for \nmon with constant approximation factor?
+If so, what is the best ratio obtainable in linear time?
+Q2: Does there exist a linear-time, single-pass streaming algorithm for \nmon?}

+\textbf{Contributions.} Our first contributions are deterministic, linear-time approximation algorithms for \nmon.
+The first, \lc, is a linear-time, deterministic approximation algorithm with ratio at most $\lcratioapprox$.
+Once we have an initial approximation in linear time, we use it as a subroutine in our approximation algorithm \mpl, which obtains ratio $4 + O( \epsi )$ in deterministic, linear time.
+As its name suggests, \mpl is in addition a multi-pass streaming algorithm.

+Second, we provide the first linear-time, single-pass streaming algorithm \qs for $\nmon$, with ratio $\ratioapprox$.
+The algorithm \qs requires as a subroutine a deterministic, linear-time algorithm for the unconstrained maximization problem that can update its solution in constant time to maintain a competitive ratio to the offline optimal.
+Since no algorithm satisfying these properties exists in the literature, we also provide \qo, a 4-competitive algorithm satisfying these properties.

+Finally, to obtain an algorithm closer to the best known deterministic ratio of $e$, we develop the deterministic algorithm \lrig, which obtains ratio $e + \epsi$ in time $O_{\epsi}(n \log n)$, for any $\epsi > 0$.
+This algorithm is a novel interpolation between the standard greedy algorithm \citep{Nemhauser1978} and the RandomGreedy algorithm of \citet{Buchbinder}, as described further below; it is our only superlinear-time algorithm.
+Although this is a significant theoretical improvement (from $O(n^4)$ of \citep{Buchbinder2018} to $O_\epsi(n \log n)$ with nearly the same ratio), the dependence of the runtime on the constant $\epsi$ is exponential, making our \lrig algorithm impractical.

-Finally, an empirical validation shows improvement in query complexity and solution value of both our single-pass algorithm and our multi-pass algorithm over the current state-of-the-art algorithms on two applications of \nmon.
+Table \ref{table:cmp} shows how our algorithms compare theoretically to state-of-the-art streaming algorithms designed for \nmon, and Table \ref{table:cmp2} compares to state-of-the-art algorithms in terms of runtime or approximation ratio.
+An empirical evaluation in Section \ref{sec:exp} shows improvement in query complexity and solution value of both our single-pass streaming algorithm over the current state-of-the-art streaming algorithms on two applications of \nmon.